munificent/craftinginterpreters/book/scanning-on-demand.md

 when you call it.
 We'd have to wrap the whole body of the function in a loop or something.

-Instead, before starting the token, we shunt off to a separate function:
+Instead, before starting the token, we shunt off to a separate function.

 ^code call-skip-whitespace (1 before, 2 after)